imkanghan/crowd-counting/README.md

 ### Prepare

-0. Downloading data at https://www.dropbox.com/sh/garodovussfijta/AAABTgM_Ut19Be4kGzHqf6MUa?dl=0 and put it at the root folder of the project.
+0. Downloading data at https://www.dropbox.com/sh/garodovussfijta/AAABTgM_Ut19Be4kGzHqf6MUa?dl=0 or https://pan.baidu.com/s/1gfjcdbX and put it at the root folder of the project.
 0. Compiling the MRF code by running testMRF.m in MRF folder.

 ### Evalute